-Highly Skilled and Aggressive Criminal Defense Lawyer Represents Clients Facing Restraining Orders in Maple Shade and All Other Localities in New Jersey
+Highly Skilled and Experienced Restraining Order Defense Attorney in Maple Shade, NJ Fights on Behalf of Clients Facing Restraining Orders in Burlington County and All Localities in New Jersey

 A restraining order is something you need to take very seriously.
 Why?
 A restraining order can impair various facets of your life, including your personal life, reputation and even your ability to get a full-time job.
 When a restraining order is filed against you in Maple Shade, it means you are prohibited from contacting the person who sought the restraining order.
-In addition, a restraining order may result in you facing criminal charges affiliated with the restraining order.
+In addition, a restraining order may result in you facing criminal charges associated with the restraining order.
 Restraining orders are sometimes filed in Maple Shade in relation to domestic violence and/or threats of violence.
 If you have been charged with domestic violence in Maple Shade, you need a skilled and savvy lawyer with a strong understanding of New Jersey law and experience with restraining orders.
-This is why you need to contact the Maple Shade restraining order attorney Michele Finizio.
-Take action now and contact her office for a free, confidential consultation.
+This is why you need to contact our Maple Shade restraining orders attorney, Michele Finizio.
+Take action now and contact our restraining order defense attorney in Maple Shade, NJ for a free, confidential consultation.

 Examples of Domestic Violence and Similar Incidents That Routinely Undergird a Restraining Order in Maple Shade

 Restraining orders are often filed after certain types of domestic violence and related incidents.
 These incidents, according to N.J.S.A.
 2C:25-17, include: